beejjorgensen/jspromise/general/README.md

 Though these techniques can be used in the browser, the files are built to be run with Node for demo purposes.

-Most of these are Promise usage examples, but there are two files that define new Promises:
+Most of these are Promise usage examples, but there are three files that define new Promises:

 * `delay.js`: implementation of an n-second delay